Underground Garage Shelter, W.A.R.T.S

 Sia touches her neck.
 “Umm.”

-“Are you and the woman the only mutated ones?”
+“Are you and the woman the only ones changed?”
 The man asks.

 “N—Yes?
 It’s only Sia and me.” —Myself and I. She shrugs.
 “We were the first to volunteer.
 That was a part of the deal.
 In exchange for their help, we would complete this task.
 This is all they care about at the moment.”